plausible/analytics/.github/PULL_REQUEST_TEMPLATE.md

 ### Documentation
 - [ ] [Docs](https://github.com/plausible/docs) have been updated
-- [ ] This change does not need a documenetation update
+- [ ] This change does not need a documentation update